-This webinar will cover key points to consider, tools, and workflow options in managing electronic resources.
+This webinar covers key points to consider, tools, and workflow options in managing electronic resources.
 Most libraries use multiple tools and approaches to manage e-resources, which brings benefits and challenges.
-Speakers will provide insights and perspectives on ERM systems, supplemental processes to fill gaps in functionality, and those systems' interoperability with patron-facing interfaces.
+Speakers provide insights and perspectives on ERM systems, supplemental processes to fill gaps in functionality, and those systems' interoperability with patron-facing interfaces.

 Those responsible for electronic resource management.